Obama, Boehner lock horns in payroll tax fight

 The Senate bill included a provision demanded by House Republicans that would force Obama to accelerate a decision on TransCanada Corp's Keystone XL (TRP.TO) oil pipeline project between Canada and Texas, which is backed by some labor unions but opposed by environmental groups.

-Over the weekend Boehner called the Keystone provision a victory for House Republicans because Obama had strongly opposed efforts to link Keystone with the payroll tax cut.

-But the "sweetener" was not enough to quell overwhelming opposition to the Senate bill.
-The revolt has raised questions about Boehner's ability to control his restive caucus, which has repeatedly balked this year at compromising with Democrats.

-(Additional reporting by Paul Eckert, Donna Smith, Leah Schnurr, Rachelle Younglai, Kim Dixon and Caren Bohan; writing by Deborah Charles and David Lawder; Editing by Ross Colvin and Todd Eastham)
+(Additional reporting by Paul Eckert, Donna Smith, Leah Schnurr, Rachelle Younglai, Kim Dixon and Caren Bohan; Writing by David Lawder and Deborah Charles; Editing by Ross Colvin and Eric Walsh)